June 10, 2021 / SB 478 is designated by Livable California as one of the 7 Bad Bills of 2021. Here’s what it does:

 - SB 478 was written for Bay Area techies earning average salaries of $90,0000 to $145,000 a year.
 It will not work for most households in the 482 cities in California.

 - L.A.’s “small lot subdivision” law is a cautionary example.
 (See photo above, of new $1M homes behind a locked gate on the hill behind old Echo Park bungalows.)
-Los Angeles city leaders said these projects would lower housing prices.
+L.A. city leaders said these “small lot” condo projects would lower housing prices.
 But L.A.’s small lot subdivision law has instead spurred destruction of affordable housing to produce $1M to $2M condos — often separated by just 4 inches of air space.
 SB 478 is a cousin to L.A.’s law.

 - SB 478 allows developers to pave over thousands of yards.
-The bill’s author, Wiener, has called yards immoral.
+The bill’s author has called yards immoral.
 We strongly disagree.
 Residents’ yards, gardens and trees comprise most of the Urban Tree Canopy, capturing greenhouse gases and reducing our deadly heat islands.
 This has not been thought out.

-- The author strongly implies that SB 478 delivers “missing middle” density, meaning small-sized apartment buildings, which the state has wrongly declared are “naturally” affordable.
+- The author strongly implies that SB 478 delivers “missing middle” density, meaning small-sized apartment buildings, not too big, and not to little, but in the “middle.
+The state has wrongly declared such projects are “naturally” affordable.
 This is pure fantasy.
 “Missing middle” density has failed in early adopter cities Seattle, Toronto and Vancouver, where prices went the wrong way.
 Rents in 14-unit buildings are no cheaper than in 80-unit buildings.

 - SB 478 applies to all “urbanized areas” and “urban clusters,” which sweeps in even small cities such as San Fernando, Half Moon Bay, Paradise, Hollister and Big Bear City.